Shrinathraj/Shrinathraj/README.md

 - 👋 Hi, I’m @Shrinathraj
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently pursuing computer science

 <!---
 Shrinathraj/Shrinathraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.